rbohl/liferay-docs/en/developer/reference/articles/02-workflow/05-notification-templates.markdown

 `expandoTableLocalService`, `localeUtil`, `groupId`, and `portalUtil` are available to the context that caused these messages to be printed in the log.

-### Using the Workflow Notification Variables
+### Using the Workflow Notification Template Variables

-It's nice to have a list of variables, but how do you use them?
-They can be categorized into two main types:
+The contextually injected notification variables can be categorized into two main types:

 1. **Value** variables provide a single value.
 If a variable provides a single value, it's mainly useful for displaying that value in the